Learn more about the various types of aid to figure out which ones fit your needs. Visit the Financial Aid One Stop for more information.

 In addition, there are hundreds to choose from nationally using Scholarship Search.

 BSU offers employment to students through the work study program and regular payroll program.
 The university employs over 1,500 students every school year, and we award about $800,000 each year in Work Study funds.
 You need to complete the FAFSA by the priority deadline of January 1 and answer YES to the work study question on the FAFSA to be considered for the program.
+Explore more information about student employment.

 Students and their parents have a wide variety of loan options available to them, each with different terms, interest rates and repayment plans.
 Unlike grants or scholarships, all recipients must repay their loans with interest, so research your options carefully and borrow conservatively.

 Federal loans typically offer lower interest rates and better benefits than alternative and private loans.
 We strongly encourage you to maximize your federal loan eligibility before considering alternative loans.
-Learn more about federal and alternative loans.